Interested in seeing where your fellow MSIH classmates are now?

 Class of 2015

 Amanda Norwich, M.D., is a second-year surgery resident at the University of Connecticut in Hartford.

-Dr. Rubin-Smith is part of the residency program’s Global Health Pathway and serves as one of two global health class representatives for the class of 2018.
+Dr. Rubin-Smith was part of the residency program’s Global Health Pathway and served as one of two global health class representatives for the class of 2018.

-Earlier this year, Dr. Rubin-Smith spent a month in Washington, DC completing legislative advocacy internship at the AAP’s Department of Federal Affairs.
-I learned a lot about the legislative process and was able to spend time on Capitol Hill with other dedicated pediatricians advocating for kids
+As a resident, Dr. Rubin-Smith spent a month in Washington, DC completing a legislative advocacy internship at the AAP’s Department of Federal Affairs where she learned a lot about the legislative process and was able to spend time on Capitol Hill with other dedicated pediatricians advocating for children.

 Shimon (Gabriel) Farkas, M.D. is an anesthesiology resident at New York Medical College in Westchester, New York.
 In December 2016 he exhibited a poster at teh New York State Society of Anesthesiologists Postgraduate Assembly.
 He presented a case report describing the use of a novel type of nerve block called the PEC I and II block that anesthetizes the nerves that innervate the chest wall, which helps with post-operative pain control.

 Class of 2014

 Martin Gibbs, M.D., is currently a Pulmonary and Critical Care Fellow at Tulane University.

 Previously, Dr. Gibbs completed a Global Health/Hospital Medicine Fellowship with the University of Florida.
 His year-long program allowed him to provide healthcare to under-served communities in Port-au-Prince, Haiti and Gainesville, FL.